Otto Schulz Pair of ‘Schulz’ Easy Chairs, 1940s

 The chair was initially created by Boet in Gothenburg, where early models were produced entirely in-house.
 In 1941, production moved to Jio Möbler in Jönköping, a newly established furniture manufacturer that built its reputation on crafting high-quality, hand-upholstered furniture with a focus on longevity and detail.
 It was during this period that the model became widely known as the ‘Schulz’ chair, taking its name from its original designer, Otto Schulz.
 Jio Möbler continued making the chair in subsequent years.
 While the design remained consistent, its maker’s mark shifted, with early examples attributed to Boet, and later editions bearing the Jio Möbler name.

-Please note that these chairs are reupholstered to order, with a lead time of 12 to 16 weeks to meet our high quality standards.
-The images show the finished result following restoration by our experienced team.
-The listing price reflects the finished result as shown.
-As with all sourced original pieces, the tone and grain of the wood may differ slightly from the images.
-For more information, feel free to contact us.
+Please note that these armchairs are reupholstered to order, with a lead time of 12 to 16 weeks to meet our high-quality standards.
+The images and listing price reflect the finished result.
+As with all sourced original pieces, and given the nature of the materials, the wood and sheepskin tone may differ slightly from the images.